Alhambra de Grenade

 FAQ: where to stay in Granada

-Which neighbourhood for a first time in Granada?
+Which area should you choose for a first time in Granada?

 Where to stay in Granada on a budget?

-Calle Elvira and the lower Albaicín for tea houses and tapeo, the University quarter for lively student bars, the Sacromonte for the zambra.
-The Realejo and the Campo del Príncipe add terraces.
+Calle Elvira and the lower Albaicín for tea houses and tapeo, calle Navas for working the counters, the University quarter for student bars.
+The Sacromonte offers the zambra, but plan the way back: the hill is poorly served once night falls.

 Do you need a car in Granada?